NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v160.
+Process 2026C. v2 splits the datasets, but no other difference.
 // v159.
 Remove 398803 run from the 2025 Golden Json file and processing 2025G.
 //       v2 add the fix on JER SF.
 Running for Summer24 JME MG and Flat 2025 JERSF.
+//       v3 PSweights (baseline mu=0.25).
+PSWeight[0].
+No smearing or JER SF.
+//       v4 PSWeight[1].
+No smearing or JER SF.
+//       v5 PSWeight[2].
+No smearing or JER SF.
+//       v6 PSWeight[3].
+No smearing or JER SF.
 // v158.
 Fixing JSON file to include run number and lumisections.
 Adding 2026 L2L3Residuals.
 Processing 2026B.
 //       Summer24MG v158 only with L2Rel Winter26.
 //       v158_v2 includes L2Rel Winter26 and JER SF.